African women in engineering: Western Africa

 Mila Aziablé was born in Togo and is the youngest minister of the new government.
 She was accepted to the University of Lomé, the national university for engineering.
-She was awarded a scholarship for her academic excellence, which led to her studying at École Nationale d’Ingénieurs de Metz.
+She was awarded a scholarship for her academic excellence, which led to her studying at École Nationale d'Ingénieurs de Metz.
 There, she earned her degree in mechanical engineering.
 She later went on to study at Ecole Nationale Supérieure des Mines de Paris and studied gas engineering.
 In 2018, she began studying at the Paris Institute of Political Studies and earned her master's degree in development and management policies.

 Ndèye Tické Ndiaye Diop is a Senegalese engineer and politician.
 Her engineering background centers around the technology used in fisheries.
 This enabled her to begin her career as the Secretary-General to the Ministry of Fisheries and continue as the head of the Senegal National Agency for Maritime Affairs.
 She is currently the Minister of Digital Economy and Telecommunication in Senegal and the spokeswoman for the government.
 Diop was also awarded the Icone award in 2016 for her contributions as an accomplished woman in Senegal.

 Aïssata Issoufou Mahamadou, Niger's first lady, is a Nigerian chemical engineer and backer of healthcare.
 She is one of the first Nigerian women to chase the scientific engineering field.
 She gained a degree in mineral exploration and development from the National School of Geology and obtained her master's in chemistry from Abdou Moumouni University.

-Ayorkor Korsah is a Ghanian professor of computer science and robotics at Ashehi University.
-She earned her bachelor's degrees in engineering and computer science from Dartmouth University and her Ph.D. in robotics and artificial intelligence from Carnegie Mellon University.
-She is the co-founder of the African Robotics Network (AFRON) which offers a "$10 Robot Design” challenge.
+Ayorkor Korsah is a Ghanaian professor of computer science and robotics at Ashesi University.
+She earned her bachelor's degrees in engineering and computer science from Dartmouth College and her Ph.D. in robotics and artificial intelligence from Carnegie Mellon University.
+She is the co-founder of the African Robotics Network (AFRON) which offers a "$10 Robot Design" challenge.
 With members from 25 countries across Africa, AFRON's mission is to promote collaborations relating to robotics education and research in the continent.